 - Chihuly Glass exhibit

-Entitled “Fiori di Como” this colourful glass ceiling sculpture is impressive enough to make an effort to see it.
+Entitled “Fiori di Como” this colorful glass ceiling sculpture is impressive enough to make an effort to see it.
 Master glassblower Dale Chihuly created more than 2,000 pieces to complete this lobby project.
 (If you love his work as much as I do, don’t miss the Chihuly Museum in Seattle)

 At other hotels …